 - Oral Flea Control is administered by feeding a tablet orally either by placing directly into the mouth or hiding it in food.
-Capstar® or Capguard™ have a dosage designed to initially kill flea infestations on your pet, as well as a once-a-month dosage to prevent them from coming back.
+Capstar® has a dosage designed to initially kill flea infestations on your pet, as well as a once-a-month dosage to prevent them from coming back.
 There is no messy application, it won't rub or wash off, and there is no odor.

 - Collars are simply placed around your pet's neck and offer the same protection as a topical.
-Most are water-resistant and can offer anywhere from 4 to 8 months of protection if used properly.
+Most are water-resistant and can offer anywhere from four to eight months of protection if used properly.

 - Sprays quickly kill, repel and prevent re-infestation and are quickly applied.
 Ideal to use when bathing isn't an option.

 The best flea control will always be prevention.
-Regular and consistent use of repellants indoors, outdoors and on your pet will reduce the risk of recurring problems.
+Regular and consistent use of repellents indoors, outdoors and on your pet will reduce the risk of recurring problems.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.